dresdner353/mpd2chromecast/README.md

 ```

 ## Dynamically switching Chromecast
 When using the saved config approach, the script watches the ~/.castrc file for changes.
-If it detects a change, it reloads config, reresolves the Chromecast and switches device.
+If it detects a change, it reloads config, re-resolves the Chromecast and switches device.
 It will also try to stop playback on the current device.

 All you need to do is run the set_chromecast.py script and specify the new device or select from its menu.
-Once saved, the playback should switch devices in about 10 seconds, giving time for the change to be detected and discovery of the new device to take place.
+Once saved, the playback should switch devices in about 10-20 seconds, giving time for the change to be detected and discovery of the new device to take place.